 Board committees provide a strong financial and organizational structure for Gualala Arts.
 Any interested members may join any committee.
 Call 707-884-1138.

 The Exhibit Committee is responsible for selecting and scheduling art exhibits for Gualala Arts venues, including the Burnett Gallery and the Jacob Foyer.
 Proposals must be received by March 31 and artists will be notified by April 30 for exhibits in the following calendar year.
 The Committee members include Ling-Yen Jones, Bruce Jones, DeAnne Tyler and David “Sus” Susalla.
 Please feel free to contact the Committee with ideas and questions about current and future art exhibits at Gualala Arts.

 The Membership Committee, co-chaired by president Weiss and executive director Susalla, keeps records of membership, determines membership categories, secures members during Art in the Redwoods Festival, and promotes membership in support of the Arts.

 The Scholarship Committee, is responsible for selecting recipients for the approximately $5,000 in scholarships that Gualala Arts offers each year.
 They send applications to local high schools, review applications, interview applicants and make recommendations to the Board.
 Scholarship funds are generated annually by selling raffle tickets for a quilt donated by the Pacific Piecemakers Quilt Guild.

 The Finance Committee, chaired by Rich Schimbor, meets the third Wednesday every month.
 They track expenditures and income in relation to budget, make investment recommendations, plan for the financial solvency of Gualala Arts, and explore ways and means of increasing income.

-The Fund Development Committee is co-chaired by president Weiss and executive director Susalla.
+The Fund Development Committee is co-chaired by president Wilder and executive director Susalla.
 Meetings are held intermittently with an endeavor to establish substantial funding to secure future sustainability of the Arts Center.